 Pre show entry: Green delivery robots

-At Parcel+Post Expo in Vienna, Austria, Sew-Eurodrive will present its delivery robots, designed to make the last mile green.
+At Parcel+Post Expo, Sew-Eurodrive will present its delivery robots, designed to make the last mile green.

 Although online shopping had been around for quite some time, the Covid-19 pandemic gave it a considerable boost.
 As a result, the last mile is becoming increasingly congested with courier services.
 Sew-Eurodrive intends to counter this development with the use of delivery robots that make the last mile emissions-free and improve the quality of life for everyone.